 Funding Category Description (goals, funds available, example eligible costs) Class Projects Goals: Implement specific community-engaged learning projects (e.g., supplies needed to implement projects).
-Funds up to \$2,000: Examples of eligible costs: course activity costs as well as materials and supplies, such as specialized equipment, duplicating and mailing expenses.
-Professional Development Disseminate information (presentations, articles, reports) regarding community-engaged courses or projects focused on student learning (e.g., scholarship of teaching and learning); and/or Significant professional development opportunity (not otherwise available at DU) related to community-engaged teaching that has the potential to also benefit colleagues' development as well.
+Funds up to \$2,000: Examples of eligible costs: course activity costs such as transportation to community sites, honoraria for community partners, and materials and supplies.
+Professional Development Goals: Disseminate information (presentations, articles, reports) regarding community-engaged courses or projects focused on student learning (e.g., scholarship of teaching and learning); and/or Significant professional development opportunity (not otherwise available at DU) related to community-engaged teaching that can also benefit colleagues' development.
 Specifically, there must be evidence that the faculty will share their learning with others on campus, such as through CCESL's Public Impact newsletter or a CCESL-sponsored presentation.
 Funds up to \$1,000: Examples of eligible costs: Conference travel to present on community-engaged scholarship of teaching and learning and/or seeking out training to advance community-engaged curriculum that is not available at DU.
 Funds may generally be used for conference registration, transportation, housing, and meals.
 Applicants should make clear why other conference travel sources, such as those available through departments, cannot be used.
-Course Development Develop new community-engaged learning opportunities (e.g., costs that are essential to new course development, not covered under other CCESL programs, and for which support is not available elsewhere); Deepen existing community-engaged learning opportunities or partnerships.
+Course Development Goals: Develop new community-engaged learning opportunities (e.g., costs that are essential to new course development, not covered under other CCESL programs, and for which support is not available elsewhere); Deepen existing community-engaged learning opportunities or partnerships.
 Funds up to \$500: Examples of eligible costs: Costs associated with relationship building with partners such as honoraria or meals.
-Requests may also include faculty stipends up to \$50/hour unless the faculty member has received other CCESL stipend funds for course development such as through the Community-Engaged Teaching 101 Workshop (previously called the Service Learning or Community-Engaged Learning Scholars program).
+Requests may also include faculty stipends up to \$75/hour unless the faculty member has received other CCESL stipend funds for course development such as through the Community-Engaged Teaching 101 Workshop.
+Institutional Capacity- Building Goals: • Provide community-engaged professional development opportunities for a group of DU instructors who have experience teaching community-engaged courses; and/or

-Institutional Capacity-Building